 U.S. Competition in the U.S. is primarily with other large insurance firms, as well as mutual insurance companies, that distribute comparable products through similar channels.
-With our entry into the direct-to-customer insurance channel and our ongoing development of a customer-facing advice platform, competition has expanded to include traditional advice providers and emerging digital advice platforms.
+With our entry into the direct-to-customer business, competition has expanded to include traditional providers and emerging digital platforms.